Tunisia leader, Bill Clinton among Nobel nominees

 "It's the only shining success story of the Arab Spring so far."

-Marzouki, a human rights activist who became Tunisian president in December, "would symbolize the whole peaceful transition from authoritarian repression to democracy," said Egeland.
+Marzouki, a human rights activist who became Tunisian president in December, "would symbolise the whole peaceful transition from authoritarian repression to democracy," said Egeland.

 Other known candidates are former German Chancellor Helmut Kohl, the architect of Germany's post-war reunification, as well as the European Union itself.